 And when – not if – we are reviled or persecuted for the sake of Christ’s name, he will be with us, giving us strength to do everything through him.

-Today is All Saints Sunday.
-We celebrate the long parade of saints who have come before us, and those who will follow after us, all of us blessed.
-Scripture tells us that many will come from east and west, and from south and north, to sit at table in the kingdom of God.
+Scripture tells us that many will come from east and west, and from south and north, to sit at table in the kingdom of God (Matthew 8:11).
 That table is waiting for you to claim your place at it.
 Will you come to this feast that Christ our Lord has prepared for you?
-The Kingdom is yours.
+The Kingdom of God is yours.
 Come to this Table.

 Thomas Long, Matthew, 49